robseb/rsyocto/README.md

 To realize that **Python3** with the Python Package manager **pip (PyPI)** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for its best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
 For that is the python Web framework **Django 3.0** with the **AdminLTE** Dashboard pre-installed.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
-All kinds of *rsYocto* applications and parts can **build, deployed and even debugged over the network** (fully routable over the Internet).
-With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.
+All kinds of *rsYocto* applications and parts can **build, deployed and even debugged over the network** (fully rootable over the Internet).
+With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jump start in the development process possible, because all required compilers run directly on *rsYocto*.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C-, CAN-BUS,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for the development of industrial connected solutions.
 With a single command *rsYocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA fabric**.